mstksg/inCode/copy/entries/five-point-haskell-1.md

 In the next chapter, we'll see how a little-discussed aspect of Haskell's type system gives you a powerful tool for opening your mind to new avenues of design that were impossible before.
-At the same type, we'll see how we can leverage universal properties of mathematics itself to help us analyze our code in unexpected ways.
+At the same time, we'll see how we can leverage universal properties of mathematics itself to help us analyze our code in unexpected ways.